wmtech-1/OpenVPN-Installer/README.md

 ### Universale Port Mapper
 I use a Universale Port-Mapper at feste-ip.net.
-This makes it possible to access my home-network while I am connect from a IPv4-Network (e.g. most mobilphone-networks are in IPv4).
-They only support TCP (never tested with UDP).
+This makes it possible to access my home-network while I am connected from a IPv4-Network (e.g. most mobilphone-networks are in IPv4). feste-ip.net only supports TCP (never tested with UDP).

-If you use such a port-mapper you need to provide the DNS or IP of that port-mapper instead of your device-ip.
+Because I used such a port-mapper I needed to supply the DNS/IP of that port-mapper to the script.

-I had to adjust the port in the client-file to the port they assigned to me.
+Additionally foreach client-file I generate I have to adjust the port which they assigned to me.

-For the IPv6 Target Port I could use the default OpenVPN port: 1194.
+For the IPv6 Target Port I used the default OpenVPN port: 1194.

 For the hostname I used my DDNS from no-ip.